 But the Michigan Supreme Court held that the charges could not be based on an indictment issued by a one-judge grand jury without a preliminary hearing.
-In a unanimous opinion, the court explained that state statutes allowing one-person grand juries authorize those individuals to conduct an investigation and to issue subpoenas and arrest warrants, but not to issue indictments.
+In a unanimous opinion, the court explained that state statutes allowing one-person grand juries authorize those individuals to conduct investigations and issue subpoenas and arrest warrants, but not to issue indictments.
 See People v.
 Peeler, 984 N.W.2d 80 (2022).
 In the wake of the court's opinion, the charges against the defendants were dismissed.
 See Mitch Smith, Flint Water Crisis Case Against Ex-Governor Is Dropped, N.Y.
 TIMES, Nov.
 1, 2023, at A14.
-Meanwhile, the state and the city entered into a settlement agreement to pay \$626.25 million to the victims of the Flint water crisis, but the damages have yet to be paid due to administrative delays.
-In response to a federal suit against the EPA, the agency has filed a motion to dismiss based on governmental immunity.
-See Paul Egan, Flint to Biden: Pay up for City's Water Misery, DETROIT FREE PRESS, Apr.
-24, 2024, at A4.